chrislemus/job-quest/README.md

 ## Operation

-Once logged, the main dashboard may contain a few cards, each representing a job posting.
+Once logged in, the main dashboard may contain a few cards representing a job posting.
 Click on any card view/edit information.

 All jobs are categorized by **Job List** type (ie. Queue, Applied, Interview, Offer, etc).
 The **Job List** tab menu will display your jobs based on the selected **Job List** type.